National Archives says it retrieved nine boxes of Biden records from ex-personal attorney's Boston office

 Washington — The National Archives and Records Administration retrieved nine boxes from a Boston law office belonging to President Joe Biden's former personal attorney in early November.
 The number of boxes was previously unknown.

 The boxes had been transported from a Washington, D.C., think tank to lawyer Pat Moore's firm, the Archives revealed in a letter to senators.
-The National Archives says has not reviewed the material.
-Documents from the time when Mr. Biden's was vice president are required to be turned over to the Archives.
+The National Archives says it has not reviewed the material.
+Documents from Mr. Biden's time as vice president are required to be turned over to the Archives.

 Debra Steidel Wall, acting archivist of the U.S., revealed that the Archives was informed that Mr. Biden's personal attorneys began their review of materials stored at the Penn Biden Center in October, which is earlier than was previously known.
 Archives staff picked up the nine boxes of Mr. Biden's vice presidential records from Moore's office on Nov.
 9, at the request of the Justice Department, Wall said.